minprog/platforms/code_tools/2 type_checkers/index.md

         return item

 There is no reason this implementation cannot work with other types of data structures.
 A tuple of integers or a set of integers should work just fine, but the type hint `list[int]` will only accept a concrete `list`.
-This is quite unpythonic!
+This is quite un-pythonic!

 Looking at the implementation of `sum`, all that is needed from `items` is that it works with a for-loop.
 Or more precisely, the data structure needs to be iterable.

-In this case we only care about a property of the type, not the concrete thing.
+We could say that we only care about a property of the type of data structure, namely that it is iterable.
+We are not not necessarily interested in the concrete thing.
 Rather, if the type we insert into the function is somewhat list-like, the function should work just fine.
 In comes duck typing:

 > if it walks like a duck, swims like a duck, and quacks like a duck... it's a duck.